What is the quorum for a school governor meeting?

 Roles, Procedures and Allowances (England) Regulations 2013

-Schools without delegated budgets may be able to claim expenses from the local authority (LA), but this will be at the LA’s discretion.
+In schools without delegated budgets governors and associate members may be able to claim expenses from the local authority (LA), but this is at the LA’s discretion.

 “A trustee may at the discretion of the trustees be reimbursed from the property of the academy trust for reasonable expenses properly incurred by them when acting on behalf of the academy trust, but excluding expenses in connection with foreign travel.”